Elisa & Maria

 Life before my daughter consisted of 12 years working in a fairly high-pressured admin role in the NHS, whilst at the same time trying to complete my PhD in English Literature.
 I had quite a few creative hobbies too; I love to sew, adore crochet, had the odd dalliance with jewellery making, dreamt of maybe become a writer, as well as the more generic stuff like meals out, friends, cinema trips, trips to junk/charity/antique shops and music etc etc. I loved (and still love) old things; when it comes to music, home decor and fashion my rule of thumb is ‘The older the better’!

-My daughter is now three (with the mind of a teenager, but I digress…) and to be completely honest, I had no idea what I was doing when we first brought her home.
+My daughter is now five (with the mind of a teenager, but I digress…) and to be completely honest, I had no idea what I was doing when we first brought her home.
 I should point out that I am extremely lucky to live in close proximity to my own parents – so whenever my husband and I had a slight wobble they were close by to offer support.
 But you can’t exactly call for help in the middle of the night when you have no idea why the baby won’t nod off or take her milk, amiright?!

 Perhaps the most important lesson I’ve learned is that motherhood is a series of choices; how do you want to raise your children?
 Which books will you read to them?
 Breast or bottle?
 Do you return to work or stay home?
 HOW MANY NAPS ARE ACCEPTABLE???
 I decided that after 12 years in a job that no longer challenged or fulfilled me, I wanted to be home with my daughter.
 I ceased working on my PhD, quit my job, and embarked on the craziest and most rewarding adventure of all – full time motherhood!
 And now that I have a gorgeous bouncing baby boy, who will be turning 1 in a few short months, this still seems like the right choice for me.
 And yes – so far I have lived to tell the tale… so far…